Yagisan/The-Bustling-Valley/README.md

 ## Why is it slow to start?

-The Bustling Valley can take up to 10 minutes or so to start.
+The Bustling Valley can take up to 2 or 3 minutes or so to start.
 While it may look like it has hung, it is still loading.
-The primary cause of the slowdown is a mod called [PyTK](https://www.nexusmods.com/stardewvalley/mods/1726).
-This is used by many mods to load new maps, and is unfortunately not completely compatible with Stardew Valley 1.5.X, resulting in slow load times.
+The primary cause of the slowdown is loading all the mod added items and textures.

-Additionally, [Json Assets](https://www.nexusmods.com/stardewvalley/mods/1720) also slows down the start time of the game (although not to the extent PyTK does).
-The length of start up depends on how many JSON assets need to be loaded.
-Bigger mods, have many, many more assets than smaller mods.
-It doesn't affect runtime performance though.

-Furthermore, to be able to coexist with manual modded installs and/or Nexus Collections, the Bustling Valley takes a quick backup of Stardew Valley before the game starts, makes it's needed changes, and restores that backup when you exit the game
+Furthermore, to be able to coexist with manual modded installs and/or Nexus Collections, the Bustling Valley takes a quick backup of Stardew Valley before the game starts, makes it's needed changes, and restores that backup when you exit the game.

-Due to steps taken to remove dependencies on PyTK, loading times have been greatly improved since the 0.4.4 release of The Bustling Valley.

 ## Why does the game stutter between 6:00am and 6:10am?